UniBO-PRISMLab/c3po/README.md

     "logLevel":"info"
 }
 ```
-* arrowhead: configure the IP address and port for the ArrowHead Service Registry
+* arrowhead: configure the IP address and port for the Arrowhead Service Registry
 * wotRepository: configure the IP address and port for the WoT Repository.
 It can be a list of Web Things defined according to the [W3C WoT specification](https://w3c.github.io/wot-discovery/) or the [Modron](https://api.modron.network/graphql) server address.
 * poolingInterval: the interval in seconds to pool from arrowhead server and from the wot repository.
-* adapter: the port that the WoT-ArrowHead Adapter will run execute.
+* adapter: the port that the WoT-Arrowhead Adapter will run execute.
 * wot: the port for accessing the Web Things created.
-* mode: specific configurations of the WoT-ArrowHead Adapter
+* mode: specific configurations of the WoT-Arrowhead Adapter
-  * arrowheadAdapter: true if you want to instantiate ArrowHead services as Web Things, false otherwise.
+  * arrowheadAdapter: true if you want to instantiate Arrowhead services as Web Things, false otherwise.
-  * wotAdapter: true if you want to instantiate Web Things asArrowHead services, false otherwise.
+  * wotAdapter: true if you want to instantiate Web Things Arrowhead services, false otherwise.
   * wotRepository: the two modes are "modron" or "wot".
 Use wot if you are not using modron server.
 * logLevel: the log level of the adapter.
 The default is "info", choose "debug" for more details or "warning" for less.